deflect-ca/banjax/PSEUDOCODE_DESCRIPTION.md

   * the config file, which is read at startup and on SIGHUP [XXX todo].
 See `per_site_decision_lists` and `global_decision_lists`.
 This is useful for allowlisting or blocklisting known good or bad IPs.
   * the regex-based rate-limiting rules explained in more detail below.
   * commands received over the Kafka connection.
-This is how Baskerville communicates with banjax-go.
+This is how Baskerville communicates with banjax.

 `access_granted()` returns a response with a header: `X-Accel-Redirect: @access_granted` which instructs Nginx to perform an internal redirect to the location block named `@access_granted`.
 That block should